MarinaMartin/fostercareplaybook/docs/about.md

     href: /extended-foster-care
 ---

-The Foster Care Playbook is a collection of creative practices that lead to tangible improvements and efficiencies in support of foster children and families.
+The Child Welfare Playbook is a collection of creative practices that lead to tangible improvements and efficiencies in support of foster children and families.
 Our goal is to create a public, actionable playbook documenting proven best practices that can be easily replicated and scaled by others.

 The Playbook is the result of a collaboration between states at the cutting edge of this work and [New America's Public Interest Technology team](https://www.newamerica.org/public-interest-technology/), in partnership with the [Beeck Center’s Digital Service Collaborative (DSC)](https://beeckcenter.georgetown.edu/project/digital-service-collaborative-building-capacity-for-digital-transformation-in-government/), [Foster America](https://www.foster-america.org/), and [Think of Us](https://www.thinkof-us.org/).